Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 What Is Loss Aversion?

-Daniel Kahneman and Amos Tversky first described this phenomenon in their 1979 prospect theory paper, one of the most cited papers in behavioral economics.
+Daniel Kahneman and Amos Tversky first described loss aversion in their 1979 prospect theory paper, one of the most cited papers in all of behavioral economics.
 Their research found that losses are weighted approximately 2.25 times more heavily than equivalent gains, a finding that earned Kahneman the 2002 Nobel Prize in Economics.

 What does that mean in practice?
-You need to gain roughly $20-25 before it feels as good as losing $10 feels bad.
+You need to gain roughly $20 to $25 before it feels as good as losing $10 feels bad.

-This isn't a character flaw.
-It's hardwired into human cognition.
+This is not a character flaw.
+It is hardwired into human cognition.
 And once you understand it, you can use it as a tool instead of being controlled by it.
+Our broader piece on the behavioral economics of accountability puts loss aversion in the context of the other biases that shape goal-directed behavior.

 The Psychology Behind Loss Aversion